Structured Robust Submodular Maximization: Offline and Online Algorithms: Extensions

 \begin{corollary} For Problem \eqref{eq:knapsack}, there is a polynomial time algorithm that returns a set $S^{\alg}$, such that for all $i\in[k]$, for a given $0<\epsilon<1$,

 and $\sum_{e\in S^{\alg}}c_e \leq \ell $ for $\ell = { O(\ln\frac{k}{\epsilon})}$.
 Moreover, $S^{\alg}$ can be covered by at most $\ell$ sets in $\K$. \end{corollary}

-Instead of using the standard greedy for every $\tau=\{1,\ldots, \ell \}$, we design an extended version of the ``bang-per-buck'' greedy algorithm.
+Following the idea of the general extended algorithm \texttt{ext-$\A$}, we design an extended version of the ``bang-per-buck'' greedy algorithm.
 We formalize this procedure in Algorithm \ref{alg:ext_knapsack} below.
 Even though the standard ``bang-per-buck'' greedy algorithm does not provide any approximation factor, if we relax the knapsack constraint to be $\sum_{e\in S}c_e\leq 2$, then the algorithm gives a $1-1/e$ factor.
 There are other approaches to avoid this relaxation, see e.g. \citep{sviridenko_04}.

 Given a monotone submodular function $g:2^V\to\RR_+$, Algorithm \ref{alg:ext_knapsack} produces a set $S^{\alg}=S_1\cup\cdots\cup S_\ell$ such that \(g(S^{\alg})\geq \left( 1 - \frac{1}{e^\ell}\right)\cdot \max_{S\in\K} g(S).\) Therefore, Corollary \ref{cor:knapsack} can be easily proved by defining $g$ in the same way as in Theorem \ref{theorem1:offline}, and running Algorithm \ref{alg:ext_knapsack} on $g$ with \(\ell = { O(\ln\frac{k}{\epsilon})}\).